10 Easy to Grow Vegetables for Beginner Gardeners

 Basil

-This one is an herb not a vegetable, but I think it should be included in every garden for its amazing flavor and ability to keep pests at bay.
+This one is a herb not a vegetable, but I think it should be included in every garden for its amazing flavor and ability to keep pests at bay.
 If you’re new to gardening then I would suggest buying starts (small plants) at your local nursery and planting outside once all danger of frost has past.
-Continual harvest keeps plants happy and growing all season long.

 Carrots